Idealogic Group

 Net New Brand Innovation or Expansion

-They aim at developing and launching a new brand.
-The brand may be a product/service line extension (up or down the value ladder), independent or even spin-out.
-The brand can either be riding the equity of house of brands or even beginning entirely green or blue ocean.
+The company wants to develop and launch a new brand, often requiring custom software solutions for new brand launches.
+That brand might be a product or service line extension (up or down the value ladder), an independent entity, or a full spin-out.
+It may ride the equity of a house of brands or start from scratch in a green or blue ocean.

 Brand Transformation and Legacy Brand Refresh